 Acid reflux and pain in the upper abdomen are two of the potential symptoms of a hiatal hernia.

 When a person’s intestines become compressed against other organs in the abdominal cavity, the condition is known as a strangulated hernia.
 The most common type of strangulated hernia occurs when the intestine becomes twisted and pinched between the abdominal wall and a nearby organ, such as the bowel or the bladder.
-If the blood supply to the trapped part is cut off or strangulated, the condition is critical and potentially life-threatening.

 The symptoms of a strangulated hernia can vary, depending on where the strangulation occurs in the abdominal cavity and how severe it is.
 They can also change over time, with the strangulation gradually getting worse instead of better.